Safety &

 3

-Have and Emergency Blanket
+Have an Emergency Blanket

 Lightweight emergency blankets are helpful for sudden drops in temperature or if you need to spend unexpected time outdoors.